The Well-Digger's Daughter

-Daniel Auteuil • France • 2011 • The pitfalls of tradition and patriarchy in mid-century France.
+Daniel Auteuil • France • 2011 • Tradition collides with a girl's dreams in mid-century France.

 Pascal Amoretti is a poor but dignified man, a widower raising several young daughters.
 All day he cleans and digs wells while seeking to do right by his family.
 His beautiful daughter Patricia is being courted by Félipe, an earnest man nearly Pascal’s age—however, she only has eyes for Jacques, an impetuous Air Force pilot occupying a higher social station, as the son of local merchants.
 When Jacques is called to the front, Pascal must make a decision regarding the fate of his rebellious daughter.